 Air quality solutions for local governments are the key to spending less on mental health facilities or processing water.
 The list of issues caused by poor air quality is so long that there is no doubt that fighting it lays in the interest of any local authorities.
 Therefore, it should be their most important mission to tackle the local air pollution problems.

-How to deal with the local air pollution problems?
+How to deal with the local air pollution?

 There are many options for local governments to choose from.
 The first one that you have to implement is an air monitoring system.
 It is impossible to comprehend and efficiently resolve local air pollution problems without precise data.
 Knowing the type of contamination and the areas where it is most intensive is crucial before introducing further solutions.